bterlson/openai-in-typespec/.dotnet/README.md

 using OpenAI.Embeddings;
 ```

-Next, instantiate the `EmbeddingClient` and call its `GenerateEmbedding` method by passing the text input as a parameter:
+Next, instantiate the `EmbeddingClient` and call its `GenerateEmbedding` method by passing the text input as an argument:

 ```csharp
 EmbeddingClient client = new("text-embedding-3-small", "<insert your OpenAI API key here>");